mpv-player/mpv/DOCS/man/ipc.rst

 When executed, a socket (the IPC connection) is passed to them through file descriptor inheritance.
 The file descriptor is indicated as the special command line argument ``--mpv-ipc-fd=N``, where ``N`` is the numeric file descriptor.
-Currently, this is hardcoded as ``--mpv-ipc-fd=3``, and the intention is that it will always be ``3``.
-(This was a compromise between keeping it as simple as possible, and not doing too much implicitly.
-Also, since there is a chance that this will change anyway, you should at least validate that you got the expected argument.)

 The rest is the same as with a normal ``--input-ipc-server`` IPC connection. mpv does not attempt to observe or other interact with the started script process.